professional culinary

 • 12-Course Final Practical Project

 *Culinary students with a BC address qualify for Level I of their Red Seal after completing a practical, theory exam and 1000 industry hours (the course contributes 300 hours towards this).
-Canadian residents or those with Permanent Resident status may also qualify for a government grant.

 a typical day